Walk for Water

 3 - Walk for Water

-Walk every day for children like Tiyamike
+Walk for children like Tiyamike

 "The distance to the water source is very long.
 I wish we could have clean water in our community where I no longer have to wake very early simply to collect dirty water."